Aloe Vera is very well known for its scientifically proven skin benefits (including visible wrinkle reduction after 90 days – when taken internally)

 I could be imagining it, but it seems to me that my countless freckles are a bit less noticeable.

-This makes sense because an active component inside Aloe Vera – Aloesin – was proven to directly inhibit melanin in the skin cells.
+This makes sense because an active component inside the Aloe Vera plant – Aloesin – was proven to directly inhibit melanin in the skin cells.

-How to Use Aloe Vera as an Over Night Facial Mask
+How to Use Aloe Vera Gel On Face Overnight

 The best option would be to use the actual plant.